Deltares/pyflwdir/README.rst

     $ pip install pyflwdir

-In order to run the examples in the notebook folder some aditional packages to read and write raster and vector data, as well as to plot these data are required.
+In order to run the examples in the notebook folder some additional packages to read and write raster and vector data, as well as to plot these data are required.
 A complete environment can be installed from the environment.yml file using:

 .. code-block:: console

     $ conda env create -f environment.yml
-    $ pip install pyflwdir

 Quickstart
 ==========